 Facebook gives us an email address (if you have one associated with your account), and an id specifically limited to cesoid.com.
 This may enable us to get a publicly available profile picture if you have one, but we haven't tried this yet.
 If we do have access to such a picture, we may display it to you while you're logged in so that you realize which Facebook account you're logged into.
-Currently, there is no way for users to see each other's activity or accounts, but if we do create this kind of feature we will ask you whether you want yourself to be visible and warn you if your profile picture will be shown.
+Currently, there is no way for users to see which Facebook accounts were used for anything, or even whether a given Facebook account was used to login to cesoid.com, but if we do make this possible in the future we will ask you whether you want yourself to be visible and warn you if your profile picture will be shown.

 We will not send you any email unless you ask us to, or if we are obligated to for some legal reason or because you'll be adversely affected if we don't.
 We respect that the purpose of a Facebook login isn't to give us the ability to email you, but to create an account on cesoid.com.
 As is currently described above for the Google Sign-In, the purpose of the email address is to prevent people from creating a separate email-based login account.
 A lot of people do this by accident because they forget whether they used Facebook to login.
 They also might do it to try to make another account after they do something they shouldn't have and their account gets disabled.
 If you do use a Facebook with an email address that already exists as an email login, you will just be logged in to that same account, regardless of which method you use.